JunoJupyter-design/student-course-management-system/README.md

 In the "Java Application" section, a new configuration for your HelloWorld class should already exist.
 You can inspect the settings here.

 Click Run.
 The output will appear in the Console view.

-[YOUR SCREENSHOT HERE: A screenshot of the Eclipse IDE showing the HelloWorld.java code and the "Run Configurations" window.]